Esri/jsapi-resources/esm-samples/jsapi-custom-widget/README.md

 ## Folder structure

 The custom widget in this repo uses the following folder structure.
 This is important as it relates to setting various paths that refer to the `/public` folder.
 Vite treats `public` as a special directory.
-If you are implementating internationalization and using a framework other than Vite, the `public` folder in this repo may be handled differently by other frameworks.
+If you are implementating message bundles and using a framework other than Vite, the `public` folder in this repo may be handled differently by other frameworks.
 The [Vite guide](https://vitejs.dev/guide/assets.html#the-public-directory) has more information on this topic.

 ```sh
 root-folder/